ibuttimer/analastock/design/design.md

 - I want to be able to compare multiple stocks against each other
 - I want the analysis data to be easily understood, with important data colour highlighted
 - I want to know what currency used for the data
+- I want to be able to search for stock symbols

 As the site administrator:
 - I want to minimise the download of data from external websites